Agent Skills: Paper Audit Skill v5.2

 Critical Rules

-• Always anchor reviewer findings to a quote, section, or exact textual location.
+• Anchor every reviewer finding to a quote, section, or exact textual location — unanchored complaints become impossible to audit on a re-pass.

-• Be conservative with OCR noise, formatting quirks, and obvious copy-editing trivia.
+• Be conservative with OCR noise, formatting quirks, and copy-editing trivia — flagging cosmetic noise inflates the report and buries the real issues.

-• For literature findings, judge whether the gap is evidence-backed and fairly positioned; do not rewrite the prose inside paper-audit.
+• For literature findings, judge whether the gap is evidence-backed and fairly positioned, and don't rewrite the prose inside paper-audit — keep prose rewrites in the format-specific writing skills where they can be reviewed in isolation.

 Mode Selection